Giogeorge213/Data_Analytics_Projects/Iowa_Liquor_Sales/Analysis.md

 ## Updating / AMERICAN VODKAS focus

 The category_name was VODKA 80 PROOF before 2016.
 In 2016 the database lists these vodkas as a mix of AMERICAN VODKAS and VODKA 80 PROOF thats why the previous chart shows the AMERICAN VODKAS line with such few sales.
-In 2017 the rebranded ones were all full changed and you can see that from the graph where there is a steep increase between 2016 and 2017.
+In 2017 the rebranded ones were all full changed and you can see that from the previous sales graph where there is a steep increase between 2016 and 2017.
 I queried the top 5 AMERICAN VODKAS by sales and decided that I wanted to concentrate my analysis on this segment of the data.

 <img width="468" alt="Picture1" src="https://github.com/Giogeorge213/Data_Analytics_Projects/assets/98611938/e0b5cefc-7138-4ce0-b2a7-2912e2ee4a24">

 I updated rows in the database that were incorrectly labeled.
-Delete a couple entries showing in Colorado and fixed the coordinates for a store that was in Minnesota.
-I discovered these data when I made my map data viz and the city with the most sales was not showing up.
+I Delete a couple entries showing in Colorado and fixed the coordinates for a store that was in Minnesota.
+I discovered these data when I made my map viz and bubble for the city with the most sales Des Moines was not showing up.

 <img width="385" alt="Picture1" src="https://github.com/Giogeorge213/Data_Analytics_Projects/assets/98611938/1f83eb33-e46f-47c0-bcce-d2d445a8088c">

 I plotted the top 5 AMERICAN VODKAS by their item_description and found that SMIRNOFF 80PRF didn’t have data before 2016.
-Queried total Smirnoff% sales and found that the names of the bottles were different for plastic and regular and before 2016.
+Queried total 'Smirnoff%' sales and found that the names of the bottles were different for plastic and regular and before 2016.
 Used the same approach to analyze the other top vodkas and found that they all were separated by PET also

 <img width="468" alt="Picture1" src="https://github.com/Giogeorge213/Data_Analytics_Projects/assets/98611938/2d53fc05-f4de-4077-a3f5-aa1842a8e377">